2020-2021 Undergraduate & Graduate Catalog

 Vice Provost for Research Administration and Executive Director: Robert P. Smart, Ph.D.

-The Center for Scholarly and Creative Excellence (CSCE) promotes a culture of active scholarship, encourages innovation and enterprise, facilitates collaborations, and serves as an advocate for university scholarship and creative practice.
-The CSCE sponsors workshops, colloquia, lectures, and discussions.
-It provides help with developing a scholarly agenda, mentoring by senior faculty members, assistance in finding collaborations, and publishing as a scholar.
+The Center for Scholarly and Creative Excellence (CSCE) promotes a culture of active, engaged, and ethical scholarship through supporting innovative faculty and student research and collaborative partnerships across disciplines and in the broader community.
+The CSCE encourages innovation and enterprise, facilitates collaborations, and serves as an advocate for university scholarship and creative practice.
+The CSCE provides help with developing a scholarly agenda, mentoring by senior faculty members, assistance in finding collaborations, and publishing as a scholar.

 The center coordinates the efforts of the following units within the university: